khle08/notepp/exp/11-mqtt/readme.md

-# Brief
+# What is httplib?

-http / ws server written in C++
+`paho.mqtt` is a library widely used in applications related to MQTT protocol.

 # How to run?

-Go to the folder `exp-server` and run the following system script :
+Go to the folder `11-mqtt` and run the following system script :

 ```bash
 ./build.sh
 ```

 and the compilation and executable file will be automatically done and generated.
-If you want to compile code again by removing all historical data, use the following script:
+If the project has been run before and you want to clean up the remaining files in `build` folder, use the following cmd:

 ```bash
 ./build.sh rm